11 Best Ways To Invest $10k

 Before you can buy and sell stocks, you will need to sign up for a type of service called a brokerage account to facilitate trades on your behalf.

 Brokers are specially licensed institutions that are certified to make financial transactions for customers.
-Some of the most popular brokers today include Charles Schwab, TD Ameritrade, and E*TRADE.
+Two of the most popular brokers today are Charles Schwab and E*TRADE.

 Focusing on Diversification